Amxxl/assimp/Readme.md

-This a fork that works with Premake5
-#

 # Open Asset Import Library (assimp)
 A library to import and export various 3d-model-formats including scene-post-processing to generate missing render data.
 ### Current build status ###